Skip to content

 For which criteria does Hendrick’s perform poorly?

-Hendrick’s received a low rating for its Environmental Report as the parent company announced that there are plans to release a sustainability plan in 2030 but there is no information on this yet.
+Hendrick’s received a low rating for its Environmental Report as the parent company lacks solid sustainability goals.
 The brand also has no certified Organic or Vegan alcohol ranges or products, earning it a low score in these categories too.
-Hendrick’s also does not have a GMO statement so although it has received no criticism for Genetically Modified ingredients, this brand receives a middle rating.

 In what areas does Hendrick’s score well for its ethics?

-Hendrick’s receives a high score for Nuclear issues, Fossil Fuels, Animal Welfare and Armaments, as the brand has no affiliations to any concerns in these research categories.
-Hendrick’s has also not made any Political Donations since 2014 and received no Public Record Criticisms.
+Hendrick’s receives a high score for Nuclear issues, Fossil Fuels, Animal Welfare and Armaments, as the brand has no affiliations in these research categories.

 How can Hendrick’s improve its Ethical Rating?